WLCB/archive/pages/Projects/metzerott_formatted.md

 "Like King Arthur's Round Table," said Freddy eagerly.

-"Just so; next time, boys, we'll bring Tennyson along, and Freddy shall read to us, if he will, about the knights.[^idyls] He reads wonderfully well; as well as he paints.
+"Just so; next time, boys, we'll bring Tennyson along, and Freddy shall read to us, if he will, about the knights.[^idylls] He reads wonderfully well; as well as he paints.
 But now I'll tell you some of the story of it."

-[^idyls] Idylls of the King (1859-1885), by Alfred, Lord Tennyson, was a retelling of the  legend of King Arthur in the form of twelve narrative poems written in blank verse.
+[^idylls] Idylls of the King (1859-1885), by Alfred, Lord Tennyson, was a retelling of the  legend of King Arthur in the form of twelve narrative poems written in blank verse.
 They played a significant role in the revival of interest in the medieval period in  late-nineteenth century England and the US.

 Fritz scarcely listened to the story, he was so busy considering what was best to be done.
 Long before he could reach the street where he had seen them, the blue dress and the black coat would have vanished; besides, he had no legal or moral right to interfere, or even to suppose that what he had seen was anything more than honest "keeping company."
 Indeed, from any contrary supposition Fritz's honest soul revolted with all the strength of its own integrity; yet the secrecy observed,&mdash;for no one at "Prices" suspected that even an acquaintance existed between the two he had seen, and the man's reputation, which was none of the best, left no reason to suppose that he, at least, intended honorable marriage.
 "And it is so easy to deceive a girl," thought Fritz, grinding his teeth with secret rage.
 Just at this moment, something Mr. Clare was saying caught his attention.